starsite/FileMaker-Swift/README.md

 ### Create Record (function)

 Creates a new record with a payload.
 Returns an optional recordId.
 If you want to create a new empty record, pass in an empty `fieldData` object.
+The example also includes an example of a trailing closure.

 ```swift
 // MARK: - create record -> (recordId?, code, message)